everest-engineering/terraform-aws-mongodb-ec2/README.md

 So, you can use any of the [platforms supported by **undergreen.mongodb**](https://github.com/UnderGreen/ansible-role-mongodb/blob/master/README.md) role while selecting the AMI ID.

 ### Pros
-1. Simplified MongoDB provisioner supporting Replication
+1. Simplified MongoDB provisioner supporting Replication.
 2. EC2 instances can be provisioned with newer MongoDB versions and attach to existing EBS data volumes if versions are compatible.
 3. MongoDB can be provisioned in either public subnet or in private subnet using Bastion host.